top of page

 Joyce Mnyazi Jefwa

-I am a Senior Research Scientist at the Botany department of the National Museums of Kenya, I have over 30 years’ experience in plant adaptation and restoration, and plant and fungal conservation science in agro-ecosystems and natural habitats.
-I have expertise in Botany, beneficial fungi and soil fertility.
-I worked at CIAT for 9 yrs implementing projects in integrated soil fertility focusing on soil biology component in banana systems of East and Central Africa and evaluating microbial commercial products in Africa.
+I am a Senior Research Scientist at the Botany Department of the National Museums of Kenya, I have over 30 years of experience in plant adaptation and restoration, and plant and fungal conservation science in agro-ecosystems and natural habitats.
+I have expertise in Botany, beneficial fungi, and soil fertility.
+I worked at CIAT for 9 years implementing projects in integrated soil fertility focusing on soil biology components in banana systems of East and Central Africa and evaluating microbial commercial products in Africa.
 I also worked at ICRAF Malawi in beneficial fungal communities and soil fertility in agroforestry systems.

 12_UoN_JEFWA JOYCE_staff.jpg